 •Right Dihedral (5.3)-- a short (35 vertical feet) but fun scrambling route, and also good for roped beginners.
 Climbing this and Sand Box Corner gives a nice taste for the better things that await a few minutes downstream at Dihedrals.
-The rock can be a little slippery, and the start of this climb, which requires negotiating a small, short overhang, is the hardest part and is tougher than anything on Sand Box Corner.
+The rock can be a little slippery, and the start of this climb, which requires negotiating a small, short overhang, is the hardest part and is tougher than anything on Sand Box Corner unless you're tall and know where the key holds are.
 The rest is easy.

 Getting ThereFrom the western part of I-495, a piece of the Capital Beltway, take Exit 44 for Route 193, Georgetown Pike; this is the second exit south of the Maryland border.
 Drive west for a few miles until you see the well-signed road leading to Great Falls Park.
 Turn right and follow the road about a mile to the entrance station.
 After passing the entrance station, make an immediate right and drive down to a parking area.
 This is the area used by most climbers and kayakers.